How RFID Works

 RFID does not need line of sight

-For a barcode to read the information you need to be right over the tag in order for it to be read properly.
-Radio frequency identification is quite the opposite because RFID readers and handhelds blast radio waves, the tags do not need a direct line of sight.
+For a barcode to read the information properly you need to be right over the tag.
+Radio-frequency identification, however, does not require a direct line of sight between the label or tag and the reader.
+RFID readers and handhelds blast radio waves that interact with RFID tags to record and exchange data.
 Depending on the hardware that is used the read rage can vary from 10cm to 100m.

 Tags can store more data